-The tenant converted the top two floors into self-contained flats and wanted to turn the first and second floors into flats too.
+The tenant converted the top two floors into self-contained flats.
+They wanted to turn the first and second floors into flats too.

-The tenant asked for consent to make the changes and the landlord withheld its consent arguing that if the first and second floors were converted into residential use, then because most of the building would be residential in nature, there was a very real risk that the tenant(s) would acquire rights to be able to acquire the building itself, known as “enfranchisement”.
+The tenant asked for consent to make the changes.
+The landlord withheld its consent arguing that if the first and second floors were converted into residential use, then because most of the building would be residential in nature.
+There was a very real risk that the tenant(s) would acquire rights to be able to acquire the building itself.
+This is known as “enfranchisement”.

-The landlord also argued that because it owned most of the rest of the terrace, that it would be difficult to manage its estate in a cost-effective manner without control of that building, and also that the value of its wider estate would be diminished without this building forming part of it.
+The landlord also argued that because it owned most of the rest of the terrace, that it would be difficult to manage its estate in a cost-effective manner without control of that building.
+The value of its wider estate would be diminished without this building forming part of it.

-Technical arguments were advanced on both sides relating to the construction and wording of the lease, but in making the decision Lord Briggs stated that “a down to earth factual analysis of the economic consequences to the landlord of giving or refusing the requested consent in the present case plainly suggests that a refusal is reasonable”.
+Technical arguments were advanced on both sides relating to the construction and wording of the lease.
+In making the decision Lord Briggs stated that “a down to earth factual analysis of the economic consequences to the landlord of giving or refusing the requested consent in the present case plainly suggests that a refusal is reasonable”.